yabrira/data_innovation_workshop/exercise3.md

 2. Select the "Configure Google Analytics" request & send it.
 3. Select the "Configure Braze" request & send it.

-### Prepare cURL requests
+## Connecting destinations with cURL
 1. Find [configure_destinations.md](curl_info/onfigure_destinations.md/) in the curl_info folde
 2. Copy the "Configure Google Analytics" request from [configure_destinations.md](curl_info/configure_destinations.md/).
 3. Paste the request into your command line and execute the cURL request.
 4. Copy step 2. & 3. for the "Configure Braze" request.

 ## Success!
-If your debugger looks something like this, then you have successfully ingested your first customer data points.
+If your destination overview looks something like this, then you have successfully ingested your first customer data points and connected them to a downstream data consumer without ever touching any native APIs.
 ![](misc/img/destinations_done.png)

+# #fromproducttoecosystems